+Bleuel suffered from alcoholism at the age of 30 and had five major suicidal attempts.
 At just 31 years old, Amy had spent most of her adult life being an inspiration to many throughout the mental health community.
-The Mighty confirmed on Thursday that Amy died by suicide.
+Bleuel died on March 23, 2017, the cause of death was ruled as suicide.

 She previously shared her story on To Save A Life, and it’s beyond inspiring.
 Amy’s legacy and vision for Project Semicolon is one that we are proud to carry on.
 She will be deeply missed.

 Join us in praying for Amy’s husband, family and friends during this difficult time.

 Amy Bleuel Obituary

 Amy Elizabeth Bleuel, 31, of Green Bay, Wisconsin, is at peace in Heaven with her father.
 She was born on August 1, 1985 in Wausau to Jeanne (Schmidt) and Mark Burg and married David Bleuel on June 21, 2014.